colepacak/hmenu-observer/README.md

 * change receiveNotification from switch to dynamic case to something like handleMessageThatMessageName
 * handle active trail
 * trigger setActiveTrail on mouseoff
+* move classes to own module
+* make option to pass in animation duration